-By awarding the 19th Médaille Charlemagne pour les Médias Européens to the Erasmus Student Network, the board of trustees is honouring the network’s services as trans-European.
-This organisation not only supports students in completing semesters abroad, but also basically pursues the goal of bringing together people from different cultural backgrounds.
+By awarding the 19th Médaille Charlemagne pour les Médias Européens to the Erasmus Student Network, the board of trustees is honouring its services as a trans-European Network.
+This organisation not only supports students in completing a semester abroad, but also basically pursues the goal of bringing people together from different cultural backgrounds.

 Inter-state resentment within Europe is becoming ever larger.
 Citizens, parties and even governments are ever more often coming out openly in favour of national interests instead of a common Europe, demarcation is called for ever more frequently and ever more openly.

 If these trends cannot be stopped, it must be feared that there will never be a common Europe over the long term.

 In the past, the accent has often been placed on economic aspects when it comes to explaining the benefits of a united Europe.
 This is without doubt an important aspect, although – as has been shown in the past – it does not necessarily mean that people see themselves as European or speak up for a united Europe.

 A united Europe can only function when people start to not only think of themselves as Polish, German, Dutch, Belgian etc., but moreover as Europeans (although without losing their national identities).
 Over the long term, there will not be a united Europe without ties or without emotions.